jerela/Godosim/README.md

 1. Install [OpenSim 4.5](https://simtk.org/frs/?group_id=91)
 	- You will need to register to SimTK for free to be able to download OpenSim.
-1. Download the Godosim binary executable for Windows from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0)
+2. Download the Godosim binary executable for Windows from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0).
+It is `Godosim_assets/Binaries/godosim-windows-x86-64.exe` in `Godosim_assets.zip`.
 3. The executable uses the shared libraries of OpenSim.
 You need to tell the operating system where to find them.
 	- Find the **bin** directory in your OpenSim installation root directory, and add it to the PATH environmental variable.
 4. Next, you need to download assets that Godosim uses.
-	1. Download skin meshes from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0).
+	1. Get skin meshes from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0) (which you downloaded in **step 2** to get the Godosim binary executable).
+They are in the `Godosim_assets/Meshes` folder in `Godosim_assets.zip`.
 		- These are [SMPL](https://smpl.is.tue.mpg.de/) meshes generated with [SKEL](https://skel.is.tue.mpg.de/).
-	2. Download scaled MSK models corresponding to the skin meshes from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0).
+	2. Get scaled MSK models corresponding to the skin meshes from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0).
+They are in the `Godosim_assets/MSK_models` folder in `Godosim_assets.zip`.
+		- These are based on the Hamner MSK model from [SimTK](https://simtk.org/frs/?group_id=516).
-	3. Download a pre-calculated motion file that is compatible with the scaled MSK models from [SimTK](https://simtk.org/frs/?group_id=516).
+	3. Get kinematics files that are compatible with the MSK models from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0).
+They are in the `Godosim_assets/Kinematics` folder in `Godosim_assets.zip`.
-		- You need to download the first package, **Simulation of Human Running**.
-From the archive, you need to find the file **RunningSimulation_simTK/IK/subject02_running.trc** and extract it.
+		- You can also download compatible kinematics of running from the Hamner MSK model's SimTK project page.
+		- If you want to use your own kinematics, you should use OpenSim to calculate them using the Hamner MSK model.
  	4. Download skin and clothing textures for the skin meshes from the [BEDLAM project page](https://bedlam.is.tue.mpg.de/).
 		- You will need to register for free and accept the license terms to be able to download the files.
 		- The files you need are **body textures** (1.8 GB) and **clothing overlay textures** (5.3 GB).
 You do not need the other BEDLAM files.